 Some of the fondest memories I have involve discussing family history with my grandmothers.
 I learned so much from them.
-In 2000, I had several conversations with my paternal grandmother, Ruby Mckinley Jenkins regarding her father whom I knew little about.
+In 2000, I had several conversations with my paternal grandmother, Ruby Mckinley Willis Jenkins regarding her father whom I knew little about.
 Montgomery Mckinley was born in 1901 in Saint Francisville, Louisiana.
 She told me that he died around the age of 40 of a massive heart attack.
 Ruby said she was 17 years old at the time.
-Hearing this made me feel so bad for her--to lose her father at such a young age.
-Ruby was a daddy’s girl.
-Thus, the reason for the tough exterior she displayed her whole life became apparent in disclosing that fact.
+Hearing this made me feel so bad for her--for a daddy's girl to lose her father at such a young age.
+I began to understand the tough exterior she displayed her whole life was shaped by this life altering event.

 I asked her if she had a picture of him.
-She asked me to go in her bedroom and look for a cardboard box on her closet room floor.
+She asked me to look for a cardboard box in her bedroom on the closet room floor.
 To my astonishment, she had A TON of old photos!!!!!
 I gently asked her if I could scan her precious photos to preserve them.
 Being her only grandchild--HER BABY...how could she deny me?
-LOL!
 I scanned all of them including the only picture of her father known to exist.

 The picture was damaged & deteriorating, but I’m pretty proficient with Photoshop so I attempted to restore it.
 Mother’s Day was coming up so I decided to present the restored copies as framed gifts--one in color and one in black & white.

 These are the before-and-after pictures of Montgomery Mckinley: